ponponon/idocker/README.md

 ## Requirements

-Python -- one of the following:

-- CPython : 3.8 and newer ✅
+- Python : 3.8 and newer
-- PyPy : Software compatibility not yet tested ❓
+- Make sure you have docker installed on your machine

 ## Documentation